HOT NEWS! NEW S&CO SCRIPTWRITING TOOLKIT COURSE

 - stated, on the title page, whether your piece is for stage, TV, film, radio or other medium

 - not included a synopsis or any notes - readers will not see your email and only receive the script.

-Terms: You must subscribe to our newletter to be eligible to enter and/or attend, since this is where we provide key information and the Zoom link.
+Terms: You must subscribe to our newletter to be eligible to enter and/or attend, since this is where we provide key information and the Zoom link to the event.
 Maximum of one entry per person each month, and writers may win up to four times in one year.
 Monologues are accepted.
 Writers must be over 18.
 Copyright of all work submitted remains the writer's.
-Entries received after the deadline will not be read.
+Entries received after the deadline or with inappropriate page counts will not be read.
 Failure to follow the rules may result in disqualification.
 By submitting your work you agree to be present at the appropriate scratch night on Zoom if your script is chosen, and agree to contribute £15 to have your work read and help sustain the competition.
+Entry to each online event is limited to the first 100 people who join us.
 By entering or attending S&Co events you acknowledge that we reserve the right to publish images of attendees, or feedback received, in or on our website, emails or publicity.
 Successful scriptwriters will be informed by the prescribed date each month and must confirm that they will attend within 24 hours, or their slot may be offered to someone else.
 We do not send rejection emails so if you don't hear from us by that date, your submission was not successful.
 Good luck!

 If you subscribe to our newletters you'll always find out about themes and events in advance, so even if you're not entering this time, do sign up.